-A Direct PLUS Loan is a type of unsubsidized federal student loan that can be made to graduate students or parents of a dependent undergraduate student.
+A Direct PLUS Loan is a type of unsubsidized federal student loan for graduate students or parents of a dependent undergraduate student.

 Direct PLUS Loans can help pay for education costs that aren’t covered by other types of financial aid.
-As they have higher interest rates than other types of federal loans, it’s generally recommended that a student exhaust all of their Direct Loan options before considering a Direct PLUS Loan.
+Because they have higher interest rates than other types of federal loans, it’s generally recommended that a student exhaust all of their other Direct Loan options before considering a Direct PLUS Loan.

 As you plan how to pay for your education, here’s what to know about Direct PLUS Loans to decide if this option is right for you.